 Your baby is now tipping the scales at around 6 pounds.

 Request an additional ultrasound now to examine the umbilical cord and placenta for normal development and position.
+Ask that EPV be measured at this and every ultrasound (visit Week 7 to learn the importance of keeping up-to-date with placental measurements.)
 If your ultrasound is not covered by your insurance, use your Pregnancy PUR$E to help fund this test.

 If your healthcare team is concerned about any aspect of your pregnancy and performs an ultrasound at any other time during your pregnancy, please ask the team to repeat the EPV measurement again at that time.